 So you've decided to start a business.
 Maybe you have a brilliant idea, and you're trying to figure out if it's viable or not.
-Or maybe you're out of work, or just fed up with your current job, and looking for an alternative.
+Or maybe you're out of work, or just fed up with your current job and looking for an alternative.

 Whatever the circumstances that have brought you to this point, the first question you need to ask yourself is, "Is owning a business right for me?"
 Are you cut out for entrepreneurship?
 Not everybody is.
 The rewards can be great, but so are the risks.
 And it will change your lifestyle in ways that you may not be prepared for.

 Once you've decided to walk the entrepreneurial path, the next question to ask yourself is, "What type of business do I want to start?"
 There are, of course, thousands of choices.
 Even things you might think are out of your reach may not be.
 Short of something like pharmaceuticals that requires enormous research & development budgets, there are virtually no limits: automobile manufacturing, food products, import/export, and many others are open to even the individual entrepreneur.
-With an infinity of choices, how are you going to decide?

 The Traditional Approach

-- Select the industry you're interested in working in.
+- Identify the industry you're interested in.

 - Research the kinds of businesses and various business models within that industry.